President Uhuru Kenyatta has political friends and then he has personal friends, his bosom buddies, so to speak.

 We are here talking his boys, childhood pals, friendships forged from old family networks and schoolmates who have no frills sharing naughty jokes, poking presidential ribs and sharing cigarettes around him while reminiscing about the good old days at St Mary’s School, Nairobi.

-These are his boys who accompanies him to watch Formula 1 while on State visit to Dubai, whose private functions like ruracios, funerals, weddings and the occasional bonding in private ranches, he attends without State fanfare.
+These are his boys who accompany him to watch Formula 1 while on State visit to Dubai, whose private functions like ruracios, funerals, weddings and the occasional bonding in private ranches, he attends without State fanfare.

 Unlike bootlicking civil servants, these personal buddies are not political sycophants, Jubilee Party yes men or conniving court poets.